uonai/Uonai/_posts/2018-06-02-radical-sobriety.md

 ## Rebellion is Exile

 Culture seems bound to intoxicants.
-Risking rebellion against culture as a whole is risking self-imposed exile.
+Going against this culture as a whole is risking self-imposed exile.
+I find that the only type of rebellion is to quietly fit in and make due with social situations as they are.
+There are no safe spaces for moderates.

 I'll refer back to my previous post, [The First Fifteen Minutes](https://uonai.space/writing/2018/05/29/fifteen/).

 The first fifteen minutes of social situations are the most awkward and difficult.
 At the bar, at home, etc..
 This often leads to getting drinks as soon as possible.
 Note: The only thing that can make the first fifteen minutes more awkward is stating that you do not drink.
 I tend to order a fun drink without alcohol and avoid the topic of sobriety entirely.